 Do members have to work on the farm?

 No. Members are required to do nothing more than pay their fee and collect their produce.
-That said, there will be opportunities for members to work on the farm if they wish.
+That said, there will always be opportunities for members to work on the farm if they wish.

 Is getting a share of seasonal vegetables every week going to suit me?

 Receiving a share of local vegetables, in season, every week for nine months, is different from shopping in a supermarket or even at an organic market.
 You don’t choose the food but take whatever is available that week.
 So you need to be able to plan your meals around the produce you get.
 There are lots of recipes on the internet and on our social media.
-Preparing the vegetables is also more time-consuming than when you buy them ready-washed.
-However, with a little forward planning, it is possible to simplify the food preparation and to eat very well at the same time.
-The quality of the food will be very good.
-Its price compares very well with supermarket prices.
-And you will know that its carbon footprint is lower than food transported many miles.

 What are the advantages of local, organically grown food?